Kav1r1thanya/PRODIGY_DS_01/README.md

 # PRODIGY_DS_01
-Distribution of age and gender in a population
+This project aims to analyze the distribution of age and gender in a population using Python.
+Its goal, therefore, is to reveal certain characteristics about populations that can then be used in fields like marketing, government policy-making or sociology.
+To ensure that insights are valid, it harnesses various external Python packages for processing datasets, statistics display and more human-like data handling.